-Patients with physical or mental disabilities who are unable to cooperate for dental treatment are able to benefit from sedation dentistry.
+Patients with physical or mental disabilities who are unable to cooperate for dental treatment can benefit from sedation dentistry.

-Many people fear to have a dental procedure.
+Many people fear having a dental procedure.
 They often worry about the pain they might feel as well as their potential discomfort and vulnerability.
 These feelings can bring on overwhelming anxiety.

 There are Different Types of Sedation

 There are different types of sedation procedures that can range from mild to deep.
-The type that is recommended, depends on what the patient is having done and the complexity of the procedure itself.
+The type that is recommended depends on what the patient has done and the complexity of the procedure itself.
 Other factors that play into what type of oral sedation is recommended are things like the health of the patient, their age, and other factors that might make them more vulnerable or make sedation more necessary.

 Nitrous Oxide